What is a puppy mill?

 The Fact is That There is NO Reason to Buy a Companion Animal From These Places

-Given the following well documented facts, there is NO reason for anyone to buy a companion animal from a puppy mill or pet store:
+Given the following well documented facts, there is NO reason for anyone to buy a companion animal from a puppy mill, backyard breeder or pet store:

 - Another reason given for avoiding adoption and buying instead is the misconception that rescued animals have “issues” and animals from breeders or pet stores come with certain guarantees.
 Another news flash: Most of the animals who end up in shelters are there because their humans had issues and NOT because there is anything wrong with the animal.
 One of the most common reasons dogs end up in shelters is because the stupid humans couldn’t figure out how to house train the dog or didn’t realize they’d have to actually spend time with the companion animals!